kowey/nimrodel/README.md

 After you have run it, the other nimrodel commands will become directly available (ie `nimrodel` will just work), and you will be able to run nimrodel directly from swi-prolog.

+The optional `-dvp` tells nimrodel to load the system from source.
+If not given, nimrodel will look for a precompiled saved state to run, and build/rebuild it if not found or if its git revision has changed.

 ### Windows